appwrite/website/STYLE.md

 ### Headings

+Navigation labels should be short (ideally, one word) and not have verbs or a directive to keep labels concise.
+Also make sure not to repeat a term if already under certain context

+- ✅ User verification
+- ✅ Release (under a Policies section)
+- ❌ Verify user
+- ❌ Release policies (under a Policies section)

-Prefer simple nouns and root form verbs.
+For content headings, prefer simple nouns and root form verbs.

 - ✅ Create screen (root verb, noun)
 - ✅ Authentication (noun)